Keeping Your Child with Autism Safe

 6) Share your child’s goal, fascination, or need to escape with all people who are involved in your child’s daily routine to aid them in preventing your child from wandering.

 Moreover, the Autism Wandering Awareness Alerts Response and Education (AWAARE) Collaboration is working toward reducing autism-related wandering incidents and deaths.
-Some of the tips they specifically recommend for parents of wandering autistic children include the following:
+Some of the tips they specifically recommend for parents of wandering children with autism include the following:

 ~ Contact a professional locksmith, security company, or home improvement professional to promote safety and prevention in your home.

 ~ Have your child wear an ID bracelet or necklace that includes your name, telephone number, and other important information.
-If your autistic child will not wear a bracelet or necklace, consider a temporary tattoo.
+If your child with autism will not wear a bracelet or necklace, consider a temporary tattoo.

 ~ Teach your child to swim, but remember that teaching a child to swim does not mean he is safe in or near water.

-~ Introduce your neighbors to your autistic child and provide a photograph with your name, address, and phone number so they can call you immediately if they see your child outside of your home.
+~ Introduce your neighbors to your child with autism and provide a photograph with your name, address, and phone number so they can call you immediately if they see your child outside of your home.

 Safety at School

 Because children spend such a large amount of time in school, it is just as important to know how to keep them safe in the classroom as it is at home.
-The following six tips should help to keep your autistic child safe in their home-away-from-home.
+The following six tips should help to keep your child with autism safe in their home-away-from-home.

 - Visit your child’s school and classroom prior to the start of the school year.
 Evaluate the building in the same way that you evaluated your home.
 Are there doors and windows that lock?
 Can your child reach the locks?
 Is there any water nearby?
 Are there any sensory triggers that could result in your child running away?
 Are there times when your child will be transitioning from one place to another without supervision?